 Wilborn Hampton, a New York Times theater critic, published an excellent biography of the iconic writer in 2009 entitled Horton Foote: America’s Storyteller.
 A more recent biography is Blessed Assurance by Marion Castleberry.
-It was published in 2014 and includes an introduction by Hallie Foote, Horton Foote’s daughter.
+It includes an introduction by Hallie Foote, Horton Foote’s daughter.

 Foote started his career as an actor in Pasadena, California, then learned the play-writing techniques of the Russian masters, and, ultimately, was the only writer to be personally approved by author Harper Lee to write the adapted screenplay for the classic book, To Kill A Mockingbird.
 His adapted screenplay for the film won him an Academy Award and a permanent reputation as a respected writer around the world.
 He won many other major awards in film, television and theater as well.
 Additionally, the Directors Guild of America named an annual play-writing award after Horton Foote.

 While best-known today for To Kill A Mockingbird, other major works include A Trip To Bountiful and Tender Mercies.
 A Broadway revival of A Trip To Bountiful (2013), starring Cecily Tyson, yielded full-house standing ovations in New York and Los Angeles and became a Lifetime television movie in 2014.
 Tender Mercies starred Robert Duvall who played “Boo Radley” in the film of To Kill A Mockingbird.
 The play version was reimagined, produced, and launched in 2022 and toured the United States.
 It featured Richard Thomas as Atticus Finch, the lead character.